Alamut Castle: The Mongol invasion and collapse of the Nizari Ismaili state

 The expansion of Mongol power across Western Asia depended upon the conquest of the Islamic lands, the complete seizure of which would be impossible without dismantling the ardent Nizari Ismaili state.
-Consisting of over fifty strongholds unified under the central power of the Imam, the Nizaris represented a significant obstruction to the Mongol undertaking.
-The task of successively destroying these castles was assigned to Hulegu, under the direction of his brother, the Great Khan Möngke.
-Only after their destruction could the invading Mongols proceed to remove the Abbasid caliph from Baghdad and advance their conquest westward.

-Before Hulegu set forth toward Persia, the threat to the Muslim world posed by the swelling Mongol force was perceived by the Ismaili Imam ‘Ala al-Din Muhammad, who in 1238 joined the Abbasid caliph, al-Mustansir, in appealing to the European monarchs of England and France to coalesce in a Christian-Muslim Alliance against the Mongols.(No credible source) Although the European rulers did not accept this proposal, the Ismaili Imam partnered again with the Sunni caliph in 1246 AD when the two journeyed to the enthronement of the Great Khan Güyük in Mongolia.No credible source exists for the Abbasid caliph journey to the Mongol court and it is not claimed in the aforementioned book either.
-Their joint expressions of peace were not acknowledged by the Mongol lord and shortly after in 1252 AD, the Mongols arrived in Quhistan.

 The first Mongol attack on the Ismailis came in April 1253 AD, when many of the Quhistani fortresses were lost to the Christian Mongol general Ket-Buqa.
 By May, the Mongol troops had proceeded to the fortress of Girdkuh where Ismaili forces held ground for several months.
 In December, a cholera outbreak within the castle weakened the Ismaili defences.
 Reinforcements quickly arrived from the neighbouring Alamut fortress and thwarted the attacking Mongols, killing several hundred of Ket-Buqa's troops.
 The castle was saved but the subsequent Mongol assaults on the towns of Tun and Tus resulted in massacres.
 Across Khurasan the Mongols imposed tyrannical laws and were responsible for the mass displacement of the province's population.